mathymess/reversibility-of-processes/README.md

 ### 2, 20230313, git tag `tensorboard2`

-Test dataset is the same as train to avoid randomization and sampling bias observed in `tensorboard2`.
+Test dataset is the same as train to avoid randomization and sampling bias observed in `tensorboard1.1`.
 For each system, there are ~50 learning curves with hidden_layer_size going from 1 to 20.
 This corresponds to the total number of parameters in `ThreeFullyConnectedLayers` ranging from ~0.1k to ~2k.
 I rerun the same learning process 3 times, each labeled by one of the letters `a,b,c` to make up for some randomness due to randomized batching in `torch.utils.data.DataLoader` and initial weights.
-An observation: for small hidden_layer_size, loss usually stops at value > 10, implying the model doesn't learn.
+An observation: for small `hidden_layer_size`, loss usually stops at value > 10, implying the model doesn't learn.

 - [Kepler](https://tensorboard.dev/experiment/lQ62rBh6TDG9cDSg0s8lDQ/)
 - [Belousov-Zhabotinsky](https://tensorboard.dev/experiment/UmfOElNZRRqdd3kt9LbzKg/)